-To strengthen your keyword search, you need to figure out which keywords your competitors rank for.
-This can help you find keywords with high search volume that they aren’t using enough.
+To strengthen your keyword search, you need to figure out which short- and long-tail keywords your competitors rank for.
+This can help you find new keywords to target, keyword gaps, and specific keywords with high search volume that they aren’t using enough.
 It can also help you understand what works in your specific industry.

-Doing all that is fairly easy, thanks to numerous tools that help you analyze another website and see which keywords it ranks for.
+Doing all that is fairly easy, thanks to numerous analysis tools that help you examine another website and its keyword rankings.
+(We’ll dive into that more below.)

 These programs also allow you to see how well your website ranks for some keywords compared to the competition.
 You could discover money keywords that you’ve overlooked.